dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Choosing to be positive and having a grateful attitude is going to determine how you're going to live your life.**
+**Smile in the mirror.
+Do that every morning and you'll start to see a big difference in your life.**

-Joel Osteen
+Yoko Ono